audi/adtf_file/README.md

 ### adtfdat_processing (see src/libraries/adtfdat_processing)

-This package will provide interfaces to export (adtf::dat::ant::Processor) and import (adtf::dat::ant::Reader) data from/to a adtf_file::Stream of an .adtfdat file.
+This package will provide interfaces to export `adtf::dat::ant::Processor` and import `adtf::dat::ant::Reader` data from/to a adtf_file::Stream of an .adtfdat file.

 ## ADTF File Library Tools

 ### adtf_dattool (see src/tools/adtf_dattool)

-Command line application to export/import data from/to .adtfdat files by using delivered or customized adtf::dat::ant::Processor and adtf::dat::ant::Reader.
+Command line application to export/import data from/to .adtfdat files by using delivered or customized `adtf::dat::ant::Processor` and `adtf::dat::ant::Reader`.
 For more information please launch the tool with command --help.

 ## Further Documentation